hannupi/easycurler/README.md

+# Easycurler

-Easycurler is a TUI application meant to make HTTP queries easier to form
+Easycurler is a TUI application meant to make HTTP requests easier to form

-User should be able to:
+## Goals

-- Import and export curls to be able to share queries
+- [ ] Import and export request as curl to be able to share queries and version control
-- Write the queries in an easy way as curl flags are easy to forget
-- Have an ad/login free experience
+- [ ] Request forming should be easier than curl

+## Out of scope currently

+- GraphQL etc

+## Why easycurler?

+- I want TUI request tool to go along with my nvim/lazygit setup
+- Postman is very clunky, requires logging in and booting up the app
+- With Go I believe I can achieve better responsiveness